 Plus, if you set up an account on Wisedocks, you’ll be able to add ingredients directly to your shopping cart, which is already somewhat functional in your profile.
 You’ll also be able to save recipes to a favorites list for easy access later.

 On the front end, the most noticeable change is the elimination of pagination across the site.
-If you’re not familiar with pagination, it’s basically when content is divided into pages, and you have to click to see more.
+If you’re not familiar with pagination, it’s basically when content is divided into pages, and you have to click through the page numbers to see more content.
 Now, I’ve replaced that with a 'Load More' button that lets you keep scrolling without interruptions.

 I’ve also gone through the stylesheets and made a ton of tweaks to Wisedocks.
 The header is still a work in progress, and it will likely see several changes until I’m happy with it.